sepro/bpost-ms/README.md

 ## Data Source

+This webservice handles zip codes of municipalities a little different than the official one.
 The list of zip codes is available [here](https://www.bpost.be/site/nl/verzenden/adressering/zoek-een-postcode) on the BPost.
 Requests send to this service are formatted correctly and passed through to the BPost address validation service.